 And this is where we need to dig deep, find our courage and go for it.
 Whether it's a new business venture, a change in your relationship status, facing a life-threatening illness or even just doing a new hobby for the first time.
 If we accept that we are fearful - and just do it anyway - then surely we have a better chance at a positive outcome?

-Regular readers will know of my ill health over the past couple of years and how I was one breath away from dying in the summer of 2012.
+Regular readers will know of my ill health over the past couple of years and how I was one breath away from my head exploding in 2012 and my brush with cancer in 2014.
 Friends on social media will also know that I've lost a couple of good friends recently.
 These lovely people were cut down in their prime, without showing signs of ill health and leave loving families behind them.

 So knowing that you could drop dead at a moments notice, are you just going to accept the status quo of your own life situation or are you going to understand that you're fearful, find your courage and pursue your dreams regardless?

 I had a conversation with a friend recently and she said "you know what Steffi?
 You used to talk about having offices around the world and you always painted such a beautiful picture of your success.
 Where's that dream gone?"
 With some embarrassment, I had to reply that I was fearful of pushing myself to the limit then something going pop in my head again.

 But you know what?
 I mulled over what she said and decided I was going to "feel the fear and do it anyway" which is another great quote in itself.
 Yes, I could die in a heartbeat, but I'm damn well going to be following my dreams if it happens, although those dreams have changed somewhat since that conversation.

 And if it doesn't happen?
 Well, I will find my success and have the satisfaction that I build something great, something lasting, something which may just get me into the footnotes of history.
 I don't want much do I?